-CHARLESTON, S.C. — Presidential contender Newt Gingrich on Thursday angrily denied that he asked his second wife for an "open marriage" that would allow him to have a mistress as she claims in an interview broadcast two days before the South Carolina primary.
+CHARLESTON, S.C. — Seeking to curtail damage to his campaign, presidential contender Newt Gingrich on Thursday angrily denied that he asked his second wife for an "open marriage" that would allow him to have a mistress as she made the claim in an interview broadcast two days before the South Carolina primary.

 "Let me be quite clear.
-The story is false," Gingrich said at a debate, without elaborating.
+The story is false," Gingrich said at a debate here.

-At the same time, his campaign released his tax returns, showing that he paid more than $994,000 in federal taxes on more $3.1 million in income in 2010.
+At the same time, his campaign released his tax returns, showing that he paid $994,000 in federal taxes on more $3.1 million in income in 2010.

-"Newt is not perfect but who among us is," Perry said as he bowed out of the race, seeking to provide Gingrich with some political cover in a state filled with evangelicals likely to cringe at Gingrich's two divorces and acknowledged infidelity.
+"Newt is not perfect but who among us is," Perry said as he bowed out of the race, providing Gingrich some political cover in a state filled with evangelicals likely to cringe at Gingrich's two divorces and acknowledged infidelity.

 In excerpts the network released earlier in the day, Marianne Gingrich told ABC News in an interview being broadcast late Thursday that when she discovered Gingrich was having an affair with Callista Bisek, a congressional staffer, he asked his wife to share him.